SitePen/dstore/docs/Stores.md

 ## Request

 This is a simple collection for accessing data by retrieval from a server (typically through XHR).
 The target URL path to use for requests can be defined with the `target` property.
 A request for data will be sent to the server when a fetch occurs (due a call to `fetch()`, `fetchRange()`, or `forEach()`).
+Request supports several properties for defining the generation of query strings:
+* `sortParam` - This will specify the query parameter to use for specifying the sort order.
+This will default to `sort(<properties>)` in the query string.
+* `selectParam` - This will specify the query parameter to use for specifying the `select` properties.
+This will default to `select(<properties>)` in the query string.
+* `rangeStartParam` and `rangeCountParam` - This will specify the query parameter to use for specifying the range.
+This will default to `limit(<count>,<start>)` in the query string.
+* `useRangeHeaders` - This will specify that range information should be specified in the `Range` header.

 ## Rest